Luciddreamx111/rag-recruitment-task/README.md

 This makes the retrieval stage visible instead of hiding it behind a single LLM call.

+## About the Google Colab Notebook

+I made this project in Google Colab, so I split the code into different cells instead of putting everything together in one big block.
+Each cell is basically for one part of the project.
+Some cells are used to install and import the libraries I need, while others are used to set things up before the main program runs.
+I then have separate cells for the functions and the main AI logic.
+I also used some cells for testing different parts of the code and checking if everything was working properly.

+Keeping the code in separate cells made it easier for me to understand what each part was doing and fix things when something went wrong.
+The last/main part is where all the different pieces come together and the user can actually interact with the AI agent.
+Since I am still learning, the notebook also contains some testing and trial-and-error from the development process.
+I kept the useful parts and removed or separated things that weren't needed for the final version.

 ## What I Learned

 I made this project by first figuring out what problem I wanted the AI agent to solve and then building the different parts step by step.
 I used Python and experimented with the code until I could get the basic system working.
 I also used AI as a learning and debugging aid when I was stuck, especially for understanding errors and figuring out how different parts of the code worked.
 I tested the project with different questions and checked whether the answers made sense.
 There were a few things I had to change and simplify along the way, and I kept the parts that were actually useful for the final project.
 By the end, I focused on understanding how the code works rather than just getting it to run, so that I can explain the approach and decisions I made during the presentation.